TeamMH/minehutxyz/domain.md

 #OVERVIEW

-This tutorial will show you how to connect your own domain to your Minehut server.
-For example `mydomain.com` will bring you to your server!
+A custom domain is a domain that is made up of what you want such as example.com.
+Today I will be teaching you how to connect your custom domain with minehut.

-# HOW TO CONNECT YOUR CUSTOM DOMAIN
+#HOW TO CONNECT YOUR CUSTOM DOMAIN

 First, you will need a **custom domain**, for this guide we will be using CloudFlare.